Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 Fourth, the framework contributes to multilingual and intercultural communication research by conceptualizing pragmatic correspondence as socially embedded rather than merely lexical.

-8. Conclusion and Pedagogical implications
+9. Conclusion and Pedagogical Implications

 This article introduced the concepts of translexeme, translex, allotranslex, and translexicon as a theoretical framework for understanding cross-linguistic formulaic pragmatics.
-The article argued that second language learners frequently experience pragmatic difficulties not because they lack grammatical knowledge but because they fail to access pragmatically and culturally unmarked formulaic correspondences across languages.
+The article argued that second language learners frequently experience pragmatic difficulties not because they lack grammatical knowledge but because they fail to access pragmatically and culturally preferred formulaic correspondences across languages.

 Drawing on scholarship from formulaic language studies, translation theory, phraseology, pragmatics, sociocultural theory, and communicative competence research, the article proposed translexemic competence as a central but underexplored dimension of second language communicative ability.
 The proposed framework contributes to theoretical discussions concerning formulaic language, pragmatic competence, intercultural communication, and multilingual discourse.
 Pedagogically, translexemic theory highlights the importance of teaching learners not merely what expressions mean semantically but how communities conventionally and pragmatically realize communicative intentions.